 Mix your craft skills with your enthusiasm for climate justice.

 In winter 2021, these scarves will be distributed to church and political leaders to inspire climate action.
 Climate justice is an inescapable part of Christian discipleship for Australians today.
-We can all work together to create 101 beautiful, science-led works of art that will inspire our communities and leaders to take immediate and drastic actions to preserve and restore God's beautiful creation in the midst of this climate crisis.
+We can all work together to create 101 beautiful, science-led works of art that will inspire our communities and leaders to take immediate and drastic actions to protect and restore God's beautiful creation in the midst of this climate crisis.
 You are invited to join in and knit with other Christians across Australia.

 How it works